easemob/SwallowKeeper/README.md

    One script reads upstreams information from consul server and updates them into tengine memory with dyups api, and this will take effect in near real time without reloading tengine.

-##Install and Configure
+## Install and Configure

- It's assumed consul cluster has been setup in your environment.
+ It's assumed consul cluster has been setup successfully in your environment and services are already registered.

   ```
    1. Build tengine with dyups and install it